tjadams/Coding-Problems/dsalgo/README.md

 #### Inheritance
 Inheritance is the concept of extending or implementing functionality from another class.
 Ex: in Java, "implements" or "extends
 #### Polymorphism
+Polymorphism is when a single interface can be used by different types.

-**Polymorphism is when Class A that extends Class B calls a method that exists in both Class A and Class B.** Basically, the class can be used as different classes.
+A Polymorphic type displays the property of polymorphism when Class A that extends Class B calls a method that exists in both Class A and Class B.

+Subtype Polymorphishm (a.k.a. subtyping): A polymorphic class can be used as a different class.
 ex:
 ```java
 public class PolymorphicClass extends OtherClass